dloebl/oblivion-remastered-german-voice-patcher/README.md

 - Some voices might not play at all right now.
 This will be improved in a future version as well
 - The build process is quite slow right now (some parts are still very inefficent)
 - Lipsync still uses the English version
-- Further development of this mod will take place on GitHub and mirrored to Nexus Mods: https://github.com/dloebl/voxmeld
+- Further development of this mod will take place here on GitHub and mirrored to Nexus Mods: https://www.nexusmods.com/oblivionremastered/mods/1092

 # Requirements
 1. Install the Audiokinetic Wwise Launcher: https://www.audiokinetic.com/en/wwise/overview/.
 You'll have to create an Audiokinetic account for this.
 The free trial version is sufficient - you don't have to purchase a license for this to work